AMSP-04/NETN-LOG/NETN-LOG.md

     * All embarked units are kept by the service Provider.
 The service Provider needs a new Request to continue, either to disembark remaining units or to embark the already disembarked units.

 Variations:
 * Disembarkment protocol can start with a Consumer interaction instead of a Provider one.
 If a Provider initiates a Disembarkment (planned operation), the protocol execution starts directly at the second step (`LOG_OfferService`), without processing the query phase (RequestTansport).

-## Transport Services and Attrition

-The TransportDestroyedEntities interaction can take place at any time between the start of the service (`LOG_ServiceStarted` interaction) and the end of the service (`LOG_ServiceComplete` interaction).
-Impact on the transport service pattern could be the following example.

-Vessel « 1 » and « 2 » are transporters.
-Some units need to be transported in two rotations on each Vessel.
-We study the case where Vessel « 1 » is destroyed during its first rotation and Vessel « 2 » is destroyed during its second rotation:

-Event	Interaction
-Negotiation phase and start of the service	…
-First rotation: Vessel 1 and Vessel 2 embark units	Provider send: TransportEmbarkmentStatus (list1, Vessel1) TransportEmbarkmentStatus (list2, Vessel2)
-During transport, service Provider receives MunitionDetonation; Vessel 1 is destroyed	Provider send: TransportDestroyedEntities (list1)
-Vessel 2 disembark his units	Provider send: TransportDisembarkmentStatus (list2, Vessel2) Second rotation: Vessel 2 embark units	Provider send: TransportEmbarkmentStatus (list3, Vessel2) During transport, service Provider receives MunitionDetonation; Vessel 2 is destroyed	Provider send: TransportDestroyedEntities (list3)
-End of service or Cancel

 ## Scenario Initialization Phase